near/nearcore/docs/architecture/how/README.md

    received to reconstruct the chunks.
 For each chunk, 1/3 of all the parts
    <!-- TODO: Is 100 the number of all the parts or one third of all the parts? -->
    (100) is sufficient to reconstruct a chunk.
-If new blocks arrive while waiting for chunk parts, they will be put into a `OrphanPool`, waiting to be processed.
+If new blocks arrive while waiting for chunk parts, they will be put into an `OrphanPool`, waiting to be processed.
    If a chunk part request is not responded to within `chunk_request_retry_period`, which is set to 400ms by default, then a request for the same chunk part would be sent again.